acendan/reascripts/README.md

 **All of the scripts in this repository can be imported directly in Reaper by using the [ReaPack REAPER extension](https://reapack.com/), the free scripts/packages download manager made by cfillion.
 I strongly recommend setting up ReaPack to install and use these scripts.**

 ## ReaTeams download instructions
 Some of the scripts are included as part of the [ReaTeam Scripts Repository](https://github.com/ReaTeam/ReaScripts).
-This means that you don't need to add my GitHub to Reaper or download the scripts manually, you can simply install ReaPack and synchronize packages using the steps below.

-To download or get the latest version of these scripts (see below), simply go to the Extensions menu > ReaPack, and click "Synchronize Packages".
+They are included by default with ReaPack, you can simply install ReaPack and synchronize packages by going to the Extensions menu > ReaPack, and clicking "Synchronize Packages".

 ### Scripts included with ReaTeams
 - acendan_Find and Replace in Region Names.lua